Becheru888/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+* .forEach() ----> executes a provided function once for each array element.
+Well, the forEach() method doesn’t actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.

+* .map() ----> creates a new array with the results of calling a provided function on every element in the calling array.
+Meanwhile, the map() method will also call a provided function on every element in the array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+* A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.

+* A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

+* A method is implicitly passed the object on which it was called.
+* A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

 3. What is closure?

+* A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.

+* The closure has three scope chains:
+* it has access to its own scope — variables defined between its curly brackets
+* it has access to the outer function’s variables
+* it has access to the global variables

 4. Describe the four rules of the 'this' keyword.
+* Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+* Whenever a function is called by a preceding dot, the object before that dot is this.
+* Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+* Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?
+* Derived classes have to call super() if they have a constructor.
+In react, all components extend from the Component class.
+  Super() is used to tell a parent’s constructor to be concerned with the child’s attributes

 ## Project Set up